WikiEducationFoundation/WikiEduDashboard/docs/setup.md

 ## Design

 The living style guide illustrates many of the design building blocks of the dashboard, which you can use for creating new features: http://localhost:3000/styleguide

+## Hot Module Replacement

+For pages which are primarily rendered in react, you can use the hot module replacement feature of webpack.
+This allows you to edit a component and see its changes reflect in the browser without reloading the page.
+You can learn more about HMR [here](https://webpack.js.org/concepts/hot-module-replacement/)

+To enable HMR, set `hot_loading` to `true` in `config/application.yml`.
+Next, run `yarn hot`.

+With HMR, no files are written to the filesystem.
+Instead, the browser will ask the server for the latest version of the files, which serves the files in memory.

+This also means that to run the test suite(which require the files to be present on the disk), you need to run `yarn build` instead.